Definitely Maybe (novel): Derived works

 Aleksandr Sokurov's movie Days of Eclipse is loosely based on the novel.

 The Finnish film Miljardi vuotta ennen maailmanloppua ("One Billion Years Before the End of the World") was directed by Tapio Suominen in 1986 based on the novel.

 In real life

-Notable mathematician Vladimir Voevodsky had described himself as having similar experiences at one period of his life:
+Mathematician Vladimir Voevodsky had described himself as having similar experiences at one period of his life:

 The character of Vecherovsky is loosely based on the well-known mathematician Yuri Manin.